 At St Matthew’s we follow the 2014 National Curriculum in Years 1 to 6 and the Early Year’s Framework in Reception and Nursery.
 Our excellent Early Years team are always forward thinking, and this year have been ‘Early Adopters’, taking part in the research pilot of the New Early Years Framework.
 Across the whole school, each year group plans the learning for their children using a topic-based approach ensuring that it delivers breadth, depth, balance and progression.
 This is carefully planned so that it meets the statutory requirements of the curriculum, is developmental and interests and engages our children.

-We take into account the background of all of our pupils and we build much of the curriculum from the experiences, interests and values the children bring with them into the classroom.
+Our curriculum has been designed to take into account the context of our school and the diverse communities we serve.
+We build much of the curriculum based on the experiences, interests and values the children bring with them into the classroom.
 We promote and develop the self-esteem, mental well-being and spirituality of our pupils through discrete teaching in subjects such as PSHE and RE, but also across the whole curriculum and within each child’s experiences in school.

 To enhance learning and make their education relevant and exciting, pupils are provided with as much first-hand experience as possible.
 Our ‘Curriculum Promises’ and Essential Learning Experiences (ELEs) are planned to broaden children’s experiences.
 They also help us to increase children’s engagement in learning, stimulate young minds, create a sense of awe and wonder and develop curiosity about the world around them.
-By taking part in these ELEs we also encourage the development of children’s vocabulary and language skills, and build an awareness of their local environment, the local community and help children ‘aspire to be…..’
+By taking part in these ELEs we also encourage the development of children’s vocabulary and language skills, and build an awareness of their local environment, the local community and help children to fulfil our Christina vision ‘ Be blessed by God, be happy and aspire to be…..’

 Our aim is to ensure all our pupils are receiving an education which is relevant to their needs, which meets the legal requirements, will provide a progression of skills development and which is exciting and motivating prepares them for their aspirations in the 21st Century.